Appointing a statutory auditor has been saved

 Appointing a statutory auditor

-The requirements for the audit of financial statements is provided by the Companies Code.
+The requirements for the audit of financial statements is provided by the Code of companies and associations.

 The auditor is appointed for a term of three financial years by the general meeting of shareholders, upon proposal of the board of directors and after approval by the works council (where applicable).
 The auditor remuneration should be approved by the shareholders’ meeting.